kpamapk/StatisticalSocionics/src/content/dichotomies/yielding-obstinate.md

 ---
-title: "Yielding / Obstinate"
+title: "Yielding vs Obstinate"
-slug: "yielding-obstinate"
+code: "yielding-obstinate"
-image: ""  # Optional image path
+description: "Inclination to adapt vs persist"
 ---

-This page explains the **Yielding / Obstinate** dichotomy in Socionics.
+This is a placeholder page for **Yielding vs Obstinate**.

-You can edit and expand this content with detailed descriptions, examples, or diagrams.